emtee40/MediaDownloader/README.md

 #####REExplorer

-Allows you to search a website using regular-expressions - this allows you to download almost from every website (It is only recommended to advanced users who have a understand of regular expressions)
+Allows you to search a website using regular-expressions - this allows you to download almost from every website (Reg-Ex knowledge needed)

 ## Shortcuts (version 1.0b):
 #####YouTube-URL: